kpchi/hackaguide/Pre-Planning/Attendee Communication.md

 ### Slack

 Ahhh, the ubiquitous Slack.
 For the uninitiated, Slack is a messaging and collaboration system for teams.
-Its' many service integrations can be helpful for a variety of reasons like:
+Its many service integrations can be helpful for a variety of reasons such as:
 	- Announcements for food, workshops / mini-events / talks and other cool stuff.
 	- Event-specific bot created specifically to answer questions like where different rooms are, sponsor challenges and schedule amongst others.
 [1]
 	- Sponsor-specific channels.
 Discussions, Q&A, sponsor specific announcements can all be done here.